New England Society of New York: Education

-In 1953, NES expanded its educational outreach and launched the NES Scholarship Program to provide access to higher education to deserving young scholars.
+In 1953, NES launched the NES Scholarship Program to provide access to higher education to deserving young scholars.
 NES provides funding for New York City students attending colleges and universities in New England.

 Membership

-The Society currently maintains its headquarters in midtown Manhattan.
+The Society maintains its headquarters in midtown Manhattan.
 Full membership requires evidence of New England ancestry, education, or residence; associate membership is available to those who share an affinity for New England and the mission of NES.